MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/install.md

 <!-- ====================================================================== -->
 ## Step 2: Install Microsoft Edge

-Microsoft Edge is required, for the DevTools extension for VS Code.
+Microsoft Edge is required, for the DevTools extension for Visual Studio Code.

 On Windows, Microsoft Edge is installed.
 On macOS or Linux, install Microsoft Edge as follows: